jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 the events of the Ethereum blocks they have seen via their full node such that:
 1. The storage value `/eth_msgs/$msg_hash/seen_by` does not include their address.
-2. Is correctly formatted.
+2. It's correctly formatted.
-3. Has reached the required number of confirmations
+3. It's reached the required number of confirmations on the Ethereum chain

 These vote extensions will be given to the next block proposer who will aggregate those that it can verify and will include them in their block proposal.
-That is, during `PrepareProposal`, they will inject a protocol transaction during that makes the appropriate state changes to the `/eth_msgs` storage subspace.
+That is, during `PrepareProposal`, they will inject a protocol transaction (the "state update" transaction) that makes the appropriate state changes to the `/eth_msgs` storage subspace.
 This protocol transaction will be signed by the block proposer.

 Validators will check this transaction and the validity of the new votes as part of `ProcessProposal`.
 This includes checking: